goblimey/ntripcaster/README.md

 Dual-band GNSS Receivers are now available that can analyse two signals coming from the same satellite on different frequencies to get an even more acurate position.

-The Radio Technical Commission for Maritime Services (RTCM) produced a standard that allows a fixed receiver (a base station) to send a stream of correction data to a moving receiver (a rover).
-Initially this was done using over a radio link.
+This receiver (the base station) can then send corrections to a nearby rover.

 Essentially the base station says "I know I'm here.
-The signal from GPS satellite X says that I'm there, so it's wrong by this much."
+The signal from satellite X says that I'm there, so it's wrong by this much."
-It sends a stream of correction messages to the rover, which uses them to correct the position that it's receiving from the same satellites.
+It sends a stream of correction messages to the rover, which uses them to correct the position that it's receiving from the same satellite.

 If the rover is within about 10 Km of the base station and the base station knows its position perfectly, the rover can find its position within 2 cm.